Event rules are applicable to all participants

-- All 8K run and 2 mile walk participants are assigned an electronic timing device prior to the event in their participant packet.
+- All participants are assigned an electronic timing device prior to the event which is attached to their bib.

 - Participants are responsible for the proper use and application of their assigned timing device.
 Instructions on proper use and application of the timing device are provided on the packet and the event website.

-- Clock time (gun time) is the official time for 8K participants in the Elite Corral, those participating in the Elite Club Competition, and wheelchair participants.
+- Clock time (gun time) is the official time for 8K participants in the Elite Corral, those participating in the Elite Club Competition, wheelchair participants, and The Mile participants in the Elite Wave.
 The official times shall be recorded from the start of the race by the air horn to the point where the participant crosses the finish line.
 Times shall be rounded to the next highest second.
-Net times shall not be used for any purpose for participants in the Elite Corral, those participating in the Elite Club Competition, and wheelchair participants.
+Net times shall not be used for any purpose for participants in the Elite Corral, those participating in the Elite Club Competition, wheelchair participants, and The Mile Elite Wave.

-- Official times for participants in Start Corrals A through H will be the electronic timing device time (net time) from when the participant crosses the start line to the point where the participant crosses the finish line.
+- Official times for all other participants will be the electronic timing device time (net time) from when the participant crosses the start line to the point where the participant crosses the finish line.

-- Participants must wear their assigned timing device continuously to receive an accurate finish time.
+- Participants must wear their assigned timing device, which is permanently attached to their bib number, continuously from start line to finish line.to receive an accurate finish time.

-- Participant net times greater than the event time requirement (1 hour, 15 minutes) will not be recognized as official.
+- Participant net times greater than the event time requirement (1 hour, 15 minutes for the 8K and 20 minutes for The Mile) may not be recognized as official finishers.

 - The 2 Mile Walk event is considered non-competitive.
 Electronic timing results will not be displayed publicly.

 - Participants found to be wearing two or more event-issued electronic timing devices during the race will be disqualified and their results will not be recorded.